0xCAFEDECAF/VanLiveConnect/README.md

 #### 4. Board Settings

+I tested with board "LOLIN(WEMOS) D1 R2 & mini".
+Other ESP8266-based boards may also work.

 In the Arduino IDE, go to the "Tools" menu, and choose:

-* CPU frequency: 160 MHz, and
+* CPU frequency: "160 MHz"
+* Flash size: "4MB (FS:1MB OTA:~1019KB)"
-* lwIP variant: "v2 Higher Bandwidth (no features)".
+* lwIP variant: "v2 Higher Bandwidth (no features)"
+* SSL support: "Basic SSL ciphers (lower ROM use)"

 Here is a picture of board settings that have been tested to work: